Skip to content

 Circular shift example

-The above micro operations, circulate the contents of register A in left direction (1-bit) and content of register B in right direction (1-bit) without loss of information.
-In circular left shift, the most significant bit will be copied to least significant bit position whereas in circular right shift the least significant bit will be copied to most significant bit position.
+The above micro operations circulate the contents of register A in the left direction (1-bit) and the contents of register B in the right direction (1-bit) without loss of information.
+In circular left shift, the most significant bit will be copied to the least significant bit position, whereas in circular right shift, the least significant bit will be copied to the most significant bit position.

 Arithmetic Shift

 An arithmetic shift is a micro operation that shifts a signed binary number to the left or right.
 An arithmetic shift left multiplies a signed binary number by 2.
 An arithmetic shift right divides the number by 2.
-The sign of the number remains unchanged after arithmetic shift.
+The sign of the number remains unchanged after an arithmetic shift.
 The symbols ashl (arithmetic shift left) and ashr (arithmetic shift right) are used for arithmetic shift.
-The examples of arithmetic shift are shown in below figure.
+The examples of arithmetic shift are shown in the figure below.

 Arithmetic shift examples